Quick tips for when kids don’t listen

-It can be really frustrating when your child doesn’t seem to listen to you.
-You might wonder if there’s a problem or if your child is ignoring what you say on purpose.
-This is a common experience for families.
+It can be really frustrating when kids don’t seem to listen when you ask them a question or give them an instruction.
+You might wonder if there’s a problem or if they’re ignoring you on purpose.

 A lot depends on age.
 When kids are little, they often don’t seem to be listening.
 They may be wrapped up in a game they’re playing.
 Or they may hear you but not look at you, so you don’t realize they are listening.